 If you want to avoid chronic disease, then it makes sense to avoid processed meat as much as possible.
-But unprocessed red meat is perfectly healthy.
+But unprocessed meat seems to be fine.

-Proteins are like long strings of amino acids that are linked together and folded into complex shapes.
+Proteins are long strings of amino acids that are linked together and folded into complex shapes.

 There are about 9 amino acids that we can not produce and must get from the diet.

-In this regard, animal proteins are excellent… they contain all the amino acids that we need, while most plant proteins have a suboptimal amino acid profile (24).
+In this regard, animal proteins contain all the amino acids that we need, while many plant proteins have a suboptimal amino acid profile (24).

 Another thing that protein is important for is bone health.
-The studies show that consumption of protein, especially animal protein, is associated with increased bone density in old age and a lower risk of fractures (29, 30, 31, 32).
+The studies show that consumption of protein is associated with increased bone density in old age and a lower risk of fractures (27, 28, 29, 30).

-If you want to gain (or maintain) muscle, as well as prevent osteoporosis and fractures in old age, then animal protein should be a regular part of your diet.
+If you want to gain (or maintain) muscle, as well as prevent osteoporosis and fractures in old age, then the protein in meat can be beneficial.

-5. There is Only a Very Weak Correlation With Cancer, Which May be Due to Overcooking, NOT the Meat Itself
+5. There is Only a Very Weak Correlation With Cancer

 However, all of these studies are so-called observational studies, which tend to be unreliable.